grtetrault/grtetrault.github.io/_posts/2021-11-23-greedoids-when-greedy-algorithms-work.md

 As all jobs must be scheduled, solutions will be represented by the set $$J$$.
 This may seem like an odd choice because $$J$$ is an unordered set; all solutions would have the same representation.
 The reason we can use this is that greedy algorithms are order aware.
-Indeed, if you look back to the pseudo-code, `result` is an ordered set and `weight` acts on augmentations of this ordered set.
+Indeed, if you look back to the pseudo-code, `result` is an ordered set and `cost` acts on augmentations of this ordered set.
 So, while feasible sets and solutions are unordered, **the weight function and output of the algorithm can be order dependent**.

 The search space comes from breaking down the solutions into their building blocks.
 A good rule of thumb I've found is to keep the search space as generalizable as possible.
 The structure should be imposed by the feasible sets, not the the search space.
+If we look at the solutions, all members are made up of the same, complete set of jobs.
-A natural choice for the way we've represented solutions (and a search space that frequently comes up) would be the powerset of $$J$$.
+A natural choice for the search space, then, also be $$J$$.
-That is, $$S = 2^J$$.
+That is, $$S = J$$.

 Turning to the feasible sets, this is where we need to enforce the precedence structure.
 Further, we need to make sure that both solutions and empty sets are feasible.